-Regional projects: across the branches, regional funders have generously supported project work and training in special schools and hospitals including the Stoller Charitable Trust (Oldham), MVAT (South Yorkshire and national training projects), The Valentine Charitable Trust (South West), Arts Council of Northern Ireland and Archbishop of Wales Children's Fund.
-For many of the venues we visit, LMN sessions provide a rare opportunity for young people to participate in live music.
-Our sessions also contribute to young people's wellbeing, including increased communication, improved confidence and deeper engagement in learning.
+Regional projects: across the branches, funders have generously supported project work and training in special schools including the Stoller Charitable Trust (Oldham), MVAT (South Yorkshire and national training projects), The Talbot Village Trust and Clare Milne Foundation (South West), Arts Council of Northern Ireland and Arts Council Wales.
+Our sessions not only provide a rare opportunity for young people to experience live music, but also contribute to their wellbeing, including increased communication, improved confidence and deeper engagement in learning.